 For the past 12 years, Rita has worked with the Family Resource Centres community within a West Cork project, initially as a Family Support & Community Development Worker and later progressing to Project Coordinator of the centre.

-Since 2019 Rita has been involved in our Social Prescribing Program and has significantly contributed to its success and expansion.
+Since 2019 Rita has been involved in our Health and Wellbeing Community Referral Programme and has significantly contributed to its success and expansion.
 Rita considers that it is society's responsibility to redress the imbalance in people's life experiences and looks to empower people to overcome the societal barriers they face.
 Empathetic by nature, Rita has spent all her adult life supporting people and signposting opportunities to help those most disadvantaged overcome their challenges.
-As an unwavering advocate for Social Prescribing, Rita has facilitated workshops at conferences to enable peer learning and build a strong network within Irelands Social Prescribing Community Referral Program.
+As an unwavering advocate for Social Prescribing, Rita has facilitated conference workshops to enable peer learning and build a strong network within Irelands Social Prescribing Health and Wellbeing Community Referral Programme.

 As Regional Coordinator for 10 Social Prescribing sites across Cork and Kerry, Rita oversees all areas of operation and supports a team of social prescribing Link Workers.
 Ritas' responsibilities include implementing, monitoring, and evaluating project outcomes.
-She provides providing operational support to the social prescribing Link Workers, builds relationships with regional /national agencies and service providers, and sits on many committees to help inform and guide social prescribing in Ireland.
+She provides operational support to the Health and Wellbeing Community Referral Programme Link Workers, builds relationships with regional /national agencies and service providers, and sits on many committees to help inform and guide the Health and Wellbeing Community Referral Programme in Ireland.
 Rita also supports Link Workers in building a broad support network and referral pathway, enabling them to develop an integrated collaborative approach with agencies, groups, and service providers at a local level.

 "Read what Rita has to say."